ryansheehy0/Neo-C/Readme.md

 ## Other changes
 - `**` can be used for exponents.
-- `->` can be used just like in C++
+- `->` can be used to dereference just like in C++
 - You have to put `const` before the data type.
 Ex: `const i64 var` and not `i64 const var`
-- String literals are converted to a string and not a character array.
+- String literals are converted to a string and not a const character array/pointer.

 ### Removing gotos
-`goto`s are removed from Neo-C because they can create very confusing code.
+`goto`s, and likewise labels, are removed from Neo-C because they can create very confusing code.
 However, there are some legitimate use cases for `goto`s, but these have been addressed with Neo-C other features.
 1. Breaking out of nested loops
 	- This has been replaced with `break break` etc.
 2. Breaking out of a loop from a switch statement that is in that loop.